rladies/meetup-presentations_east-lansing/rlel-RoCur/README.md

 -   Curators must identify as female or non-binary.
 -   Curators do not need to be affiliated with R-Ladies East Lansing; however, curators need to register in the [R-Ladies directory](https://rladies.org/directory/) if they haven’t yet.
--   Curators must be individuals (i.e. an R-Ladies Chapter cannot be a featured curator; however, an organizer from a local chapter may curate and tweet about chapter events).
+-   Curators must be individuals (i.e. an R-Ladies Chapter cannot be a featured curator; however, an organizer from our/other local chapters may curate and tweet about chapter events).
 -   By signing on to be a curator of @RLadiesELansing you agree to our Curator Agreement that is outlined in our [RoCur Curator Guide](https://tinyurl.com/rlel-rocur-guide).

 Curator Sign Up